 On the menu of an Estiatorion, you’re going to find Greek food cooked with baked meat (e.g. Moussaka, Stifado, and Gemitsa).
 The dishes were prepared beforehand, and they are being warmed up before serving them to customers.
 You can also order fish and seafood dishes in an Estiatorion.

-If you have a sweet tooth, you can also grab a dessert.
-It usually consists of doughy cakes or fresh fruit.
+If you have a sweet tooth, you can also grab a dessert while eating in Greece at an estiatorion.
+Their sweet dishes usually consist of doughy cakes or fresh fruit.

 In such a Greek food establishment, you can find a larger meze offer, with more substantial servings.
 If you’re in a group, it’s great to order several plates to share and try a bit of everything.
 Thus, a simple meal can turn into a real feast!